-The Act states that these Rules must contain provisions requiring that "the judge whose conduct is the subject of a complaint . . . be afforded an opportunity to appear (in person or by counsel) at proceedings conducted by the investigating panel, to present oral and documentary evidence, to compel the attendance of witnesses or the production of documents, to cross-examine witnesses, and to present argument orally or in writing."
+The Act states that these Rules must contain provisions requiring that "the judge whose conduct is the subject of a complaint ... be afforded an opportunity to appear (in person or by counsel) at proceedings conducted by the investigating panel, to present oral and documentary evidence, to compel the attendance of witnesses or the production of documents, to cross-examine witnesses, and to present argument orally or in writing."
 28 U.S.C. § 358(b)(2).
-To implement this provision, Rule 15(e) gives the subject judge the right to attend any hearing held for the purpose of receiving evidence of record or hearing argument under Rule 14.
+To implement this provision, Rule 15(e) gives the judge the right to attend any hearing held for the purpose of receiving evidence of record or hearing argument under Rule 14.

 The Act does not require that the subject judge be permitted to attend all proceedings of the special committee.
-Accordingly, the Rules do not give a right to attend other proceedings-for example, meetings at which the special committee is engaged in investigative activity, such as interviewing persons to learn whether they ought to be called as witnesses or examining for relevance purposes documents delivered pursuant to a subpoena duces tecum, or meetings in which the committee is deliberating on the evidence or its recommendations.
+Accordingly, the Rules do not give a right to attend other proceedings-for example, meetings at which the committee is engaged in investigative activity, such as interviewing persons to learn whether they ought to be called as witnesses or examining for relevance purposes documents delivered pursuant to a subpoena duces tecum, or meetings in which the committee is deliberating on the evidence or its recommendations.

-16. Complainant's Rights in Investigation
+16. Rights of Complainant in Investigation

 - (a) Notice.
 The complainant must receive written notice of the investigation as provided in Rule 11(g)(1).
 When the special committee's report to the judicial council is filed, the complainant must be notified of the filing.
 The judicial council may, in its discretion, provide a copy of the report of a special committee to the complainant. - (b) Opportunity to Provide Evidence.
-If the complainant knows of relevant evidence not already before the special committee, the complainant may briefly explain in writing the basis of that knowledge and the nature of that evidence.
-If the special committee determines that the complainant has information not already known to the committee that would assist in the committee's investigation, a representative of the committee must interview the complainant. - (c) Presentation of Argument.
+If the committee determines that the complainant may have evidence that does not already exist in writing, a representative of the committee must interview the complainant.

+- (c) Presentation of Argument.
 The complainant may submit written argument to the special committee.
 In its discretion, the special committee may permit the complainant to offer oral argument. - (d) Representation by Counsel.
 A complainant may submit written argument through counsel and, if permitted to offer oral argument, may do so through counsel. - (e) Cooperation.
-In exercising its discretion under this Rule, the special committee may take into account the degree of the complainant's cooperation in preserving the confidentiality of the proceedings, including the identity of the subject judge.
+In exercising its discretion under this Rule, a special committee may take into account the degree of the complainant's cooperation in preserving the confidentiality of the proceedings, including the identity of the subject judge.